-Biocrusts affect soil erosion acting as a physical barrier that shields the soil from the direct exposition to water and wind (Seitz et al., 2016), providing protection to the effect of raindrops and thus splash erosion (Seitz et al., 2017; Goebes et al., 2015) and modulating the abrasive effect of wind and surface runoff (Belnap and Büdel, 2016).
+Biocrusts affect soil erosion acting as a physical barrier that shields the soil from the direct exposition to water and wind (Seitz et al., 2016), providing protection to the effect of raindrops and thus splash erosion (Seitz et al.,

+2017; Goebes et al., 2015) and modulating the abrasive effect of wind and surface runoff (Belnap and Büdel, 2016).
 At the same time, biocrusts control water flow across the landscape and through the soil matrix (Thielen et al., 2021; Eldridge et al., 2020).
 Eldridge et al. (2000) described a decrease in surface runoff and an increase in water infiltration in the presence of biocrusts under semi-arid conditions, related to a reduction in sediment discharge.
 The influence of biocrusts on the composition of the soil porosity is variable and depends on its stage of development and composition.
-In some cases, this structuration generates discontinuities that hinder the flow of water in the soil, while in others, it generates a decrease in the tortuosity that is reflected in a rapid infiltration (Fischer et al., 2013).
+In some cases, this structuration generates discontinuities that hinder the flow

+80 of water in the soil, while in others, it generates a decrease in the tortuosity that is reflected in a rapid infiltration (Fischer et al., 2013).
 Water infiltration usually is inversely related to surface runoff (Lichner et al., 2012).
 The successional stage of biocrusts affects water repellency compared to bare soil (Drahorad et al., 2013).
 It has been observed that with the development of biocrusts, the water repellency increased, and the sorptivity and conductivity decreased (Fischer et al., 2012; Lichner et al., 2012).
 Therefore, biocrusts affect soil erosion and hydrology through a wide variety of processes (Belnap and Büdel, 2016).

 In regards to the stability of the soil surface, biocrusts further have a binding effect on aggregates and can form coherent structures (Belnap and Büdel, 2016).
-Typically, the organic carbon in the form of exo-polysaccharides or structural filaments of the different organisms present within biocrust communities causes soil stabilization
+Typically, the organic carbon in the form of exo-polysaccharides or structural filaments of the different organisms present within biocrust communities causes soil stabilization (Garcia-Pichel et al., 2016).
+Other structure-forming processes involving biocrusts, although to a lesser extent, are

-- 95 (Garcia-Pichel et al., 2016).
-Other structure-forming processes due to biocrusts, although to a lesser extent, are the compressive and drying action on the soil matrix and the pH-dependent dissolution of cementing salts (Bowker et al., 2016).
-The biocrusts-induced soil aggradation results in the formation of a defined layer, increasing the soil resistance and resilience to wind and water (Rosentreter et al., 2016). - Biocrusts stabilize individual aggregate units through different mechanisms depending on their species composition (Garcia-Pichel et al., 2016).
-For instance, bacteria, cyanobacteria and also green-algae play a crucial role in forming and stabilizing aggregates by extracellular polymeric substances that glue soil particles together (Six et al., 2004; Lewin, 1956).
+90 the compressive and drying action on the soil matrix and the pH-dependent dissolution of cementing salts (Bowker et al., 2016).
+The biocrusts-induced soil aggradation results in the formation of a defined layer, increasing the soil resistance and resilience to wind and water (Rosentreter et al., 2016).

+Biocrusts stabilize individual aggregate units through different mechanisms depending on their species composition (Garcia-Pichel et al., 2016).
+For instance, bacteria play a crucial role in forming and stabilizing aggregates by extracellular polymeric substances that glue soil particles together (Six et al., 2004).
 Vegetal debris serves as aggregation cores where the soil microorganisms use it as an energy source, but rapid decomposition is limited by the interaction with the inorganic matrix (Oades and Waters, 1991).
-On the other hand, fungi are important in forming soil aggregates due to their hyphal structure, which physically enmeshes microaggregates and soil particles (Totsche et al., 2018).
-In summary, soil aggregate stabilization processes are dynamic and occur at different tempral and spatial scales, where an aggregate of soil particles is built up of structural units of various sizes held together by various binding agents.
+On the other hand, fungi are important in forming soil aggregates due to their hyphal structure, which physically traps aggregates and soil particles (Totsche et al., 2018).
+Therefore, soil aggregate stabilization processes are dynamic and simultaneously occur at different time and space scales (Oades and Waters, 1991; Tisdall and Oades, 1982).